section-engineering-education/engineering-education/content/articles/using-realm-database-as-an-alternative-to-sqlite-and-coredata-in-android/index.md

 Check out the entire project on [GitHub](https://github.com/JoelKanyi/RealmDatabaseDemo).

 ### Conclusion
 Realm is a good alternative to the traditional SQLite database.
-Keep exploring, try and harness the full capabilities of Realm such as RealmSyn.
+Keep exploring, try and harness the full capabilities of Realm such as RealmSync.
-When Realm Sync is enabled, Realm Database synchronizes data with MongoDB Realm over the network in a background thread, pushing local data changes to MongoDB
-Realm and pulling remote changes down.
-Keep learning
+Realm Database synchronizes data with MongoDB Realm across the network in a background thread when Realm Sync is enabled.
+It pushes local data updates to MongoDB Realm and pulls remote changes down.

 ### References:
 - [Realm.io](https://realm.io/)